aridjayarecipes/cutesrecipes.web.app/content/post/1963-recipe-of-favorite-okra-with-meat-and-sauce.md

 1. Add okra and tomatoes to the sauce,and slowly mix
 1. Shake the stew pot, without stiring,so as okra doesn’t damaged during cooking.
 1. Cook for 30 minutes,on low heat. - Pure okra in a deep serving bowl, serve hot with rice (vermicelli rice)
-1. Chef's Tip: - Do not add any spices to this recipe, so as the okra brings out the delicious garlic and coriander taste
+1. Chef&#39;s Tip: - Do not add any spices to this recipe, so as the okra brings out the delicious garlic and coriander taste
 1. Made By: Faten El Soufi